Category:

 • Customer support options: Access help articles, community resources, and direct support when you need it.

-Aline’s pricing starts at $100 per user per month for the annual plan, which makes it a great option for startups while still being powerful enough for larger teams.
+Aline’s pricing starts at $200 per user per month, which makes it a great option for startups while still being powerful enough for larger teams.

 Concord

-Concord is a contract management software solution that, like many, aims to make the contract management process more straightforward.
+Concord is a contract management tool that, like many, aims to make the contract management process more straightforward.

 Basically, it gives teams a central platform for drafting, signing, and managing agreements, without relying on scattered email threads or manual tracking.